Savoury Sourdough Breakfast Muffins: Meal Prep Friendly

 A metal tray of savoury sourdough breakfast muffins, with one muffin sliced in half and spread with salted butter.

 Let's face it; mornings can be hectic.
 Whether you're rushing off to work, school, or tackling your to-do list, finding time for a wholesome breakfast can feel like a daunting task.
-That's where these Savoury Sourdough Breakfast Muffins with Pumpkin, Fetta and Rosemary come in handy.
+That's where these Savoury Sourdough Breakfast Muffins come in handy.
 Portable, nutritious, and oh-so-delicious, they're the ultimate on-the-go breakfast companion.

 A close up of a savoury sourdough breakfast muffin with pumpkin and fetta in baking paper, sprinkled with pepitas.